ecschoye/idatt2502-project/README.md

 make setup
 ```

-Pyhton3 is set to standard and if your computer uses python instead of python3 you can overwrite this with the command under:
+Python3 is set to standard and if your computer uses python instead of python3 you can overwrite this with the command below:

 ```bash
 make setup PYTHON=python